“What’s your sign?”

 Somewhere in the range of 50 percent of the US believe in horoscopes and the relevance of the Zodiac, with at least 90 percent of the population aware of their sign.

 Wherever you fall on the cosmic importance of your sign, here is the ultimate list of watches and watch accessories to match your zodiac sign.

 Amethyst is a violet quartz stone.
 In the last 50 years, Quartz has become a vital mineral for watchmakers and helped transform the industry as we know it, but amethyst is not something you commonly find in watches.

 If you do some searching, though, you’ll find something like this Women’s Amethyst-Colored Crystal-Accented Watch by New York watchmaker Armitron.
 This gold-tone analog watch uses sparkling amethyst stones to accent both the case and the band, while the violet and gold face makes for a pleasant reminder of the Aquarius’ birthstone.

 For a man, consider a violet watch band.
 A genuine leather watch band is always appreciated, and they can be sized to fit pretty much any existing watch.

 Pisces – Feb 19-Mar 20: Aquamarine

-Aquamarine stones are light bluish-green varieties of the mineral, Beryl.
-The stones are less common than the color that is often seen in beach and marine-themed decorations.
-If you know a Pisces with an Apple Watch, consider this aquamarine watch band, good for a man or a woman.
+Aquamarine stones are light bluish-green varieties of the mineral Beryl, and the stones are less common than the color often seen in beach and marine-themed decorations.
+If you know a Pisces with an Apple Watch, consider this aquamarine watch band suitable for men or women.